Skip to main content

 Session Expiration

-QR codes expire after 5 minutes.
-Always check expiration status and generate new codes as needed.
+Sessions expire after 5 minutes.
+Always check expiration status and generate new sessions as needed.
+Show a timer to the user.

 One-Time Use

-Each QR code is single-use.
-After scanning, the session cannot be reused for security.
+Each session is single-use.
+After the user completes verification, the session cannot be reused.

 HTTPS Required